 3. Be intentional about appreciating each member of the family.

-This sounds like common sense, but during busy times of year, sometimes it gets pushed to the side as hectic calendars and schedules define the days.
+This sounds like common sense, but during busy times of the year, sometimes it gets pushed to the side as hectic calendars and schedules define the days.
 Take a deep breath, and think about why you appreciate each member of the family.
 Children want to know how they contribute to the family unit.
 Be intentional about telling your children how much you love and appreciate them.
 If you catch your child doing something nice without being asked, make a big effort to thank them and celebrate their good behavior.
 Some families make behavior charts so that children have a visual representation of the good deeds they’ve done during the week.
 Even if your child is too young for formal chores, there are ways they help you and contribute to the family.
 Even warm cuddles and sloppy kisses from a toddler can be extremely meaningful to a parent - make sure you tell your child you enjoy their affection.
 Make sure everyone in the family knows they are an important, appreciated member.

 4. Find ways to volunteer in your community.